 So, What’s The Difference Between Toner and Astringent?

 The simple explanation is that astringents are a type of toner.
 Often harsher and designed for the purpose of removing excess oils.
 Astringents were popular during a time when facial cleansers were limited to bar soaps and cold creams.
 The stronger astringent formula was ideal for removing the residue and truly prepping the skin for moisturizers.

 Astringents often contain alcohol to help break down oils and many skincare experts discourage the use of alcohol in skincare today.

 What is The Difference Between Toner and Essence?

-For some skin types an essence can replace a toner but the right toner and essence can be used together.
-The essence should come after toner and the best methods of application is to use your fingers and tap it in.
+For some skin types, an essence can replace a toner but the right toner and essence can be used together.
+The essence should come after toner and the best method of application is to use your fingers and tap it in.